Najlaeh/Accessible-Insulin-Pen-Redesign-Data-Driven-Analysis-/README.md

 # Design Development & Inspiration

-I looked at existing accessibility tools like adaptive writing grips and accessibility-focused makeup products.
-These designs focus on grip, stability, and ease of use, which influenced how I approached this redesign.
-I redesigned a reusable insulin pen to make it easier to hold and use.
+I looked at existing accessibility tools like [adaptive writing grips](https://askjan.org/solutions/Writing-Aids.cfm) and [accessibility-focused makeup products](https://tiltbeauty.com/).
+These designs focus on grip, stability, and ease of use, which influenced how I approached this redesign for a reusable insulin pen to make it easier to hold and use.

 # The design includes